Chaim Potok: Biography

+Potok was a member of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

-After the publication of Old Men at Midnight, Potok was diagnosed with brain cancer.
+After the publication of Old Men at Midnight (2001), Potok was diagnosed with brain cancer.
 He died at his home in Merion, Pennsylvania on July 23, 2002, aged 73.

 Literary career

 In 1967, Potok published The Chosen, which won the Edward Lewis Wallant Award and was nominated for the National Book Award.
 Potok wrote a sequel to The Chosen in 1969, entitled The Promise, which details the issues of the value and identity between Orthodox and Hasidic Jews.
 This book won the Athenaeum Literary Award the same year of its publication.
 Not long afterward the Jewish Publication Society appointed him as its special projects editor.
 In 1972, he published My Name is Asher Lev, the story of a boy struggling with his relationship with his parents, religion and his desire to be an artist.
 In 1975, he published In the Beginning.
 From 1974 until his death, Potok served as a special projects editor for the Jewish Publication Society.
 During this time, Potok began translating the Hebrew Bible into English.
 In 1978, he published his non-fiction work, Wanderings: Chaim Potok’s Story of the Jews, a historical account of the Jews.
 Between 1978 and 1989, Potok contributed articles to Moment Magazine.
-Potok described his 1981 novel The Book of Lights as an account of his experiences in Asia during the war.
+Potok described his 1981 novel The Book of Lights as based on his experiences as a chaplain in Korea during the war.
 He said “it reshaped the neat, coherent model of myself and my place in the world.”